JWambaugh/tiniAjax/README.md

 tiniAjax
 ========

+*The tini tiny jQuery Ajax replacement*

-tiniAjax is an extremely small ajax library designed to mimick jQuery's $.ajax, without the need of the rest of ajax.
+tiniAjax is an extremely small (less than 1 KB) ajax library designed to mimick jQuery's $.ajax, without the need of the rest of ajax.
 It is very simple, and only supports the following subset of config params:
 * url - The URL to send to
 * data	- object containing parameters to send
 * type ('POST' or 'GET) - HTTP METHOD to use